cwcyau/healthdatascienceacademy/courses/exptdesign.md

 - the advantages and pitfalls;
 - the risk of bias and possible solutions;

 The morning will introduce the basic theory and methods and, in the afternoon, participants will be asked to work in groups to compare the performance of a classification algorithm train and applied to data acquired from a simulation of an RCT and an observational data set.
+Groups will be asked to consider common challenges when using health data such as structured missingness, diagnostic delay, misdiagnosis, etc.

 *Possible guest speaker(s):*